Oxyaine/RainWorldBestiary/articles/components/tabs.md

 Entries don't care what sub directory they are in, as the entry loader looks for all files in the tab folder, including entries in sub-directories.

-Merging tabs add all entries to the existing tab, If your tab has a custom [title image](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite) and the existing tab doesn't, your tabs title image will be used.
+Merging tabs add all entries to the existing tab, If your tab has a custom Title Sprite and the existing tab doesn't, your tabs title image will be used.

-### Tabs JSON Components
+## Tabs JSON Components

 Tabs must be created using a JSON file, which can be used to give the tab a custom name and specify some additional details about the tab.
 The JSON file can contain the following elements: